 The Garmin Fenix 3 is a modern take on the all-round fitness tracker.

-If you’re a runner that also dabbles in a swimming, mountain biking, cycling or skiing this activity tracker will accommodate your training requirements.
+If you’re a runner that also dabbles in swimming, mountain biking, cycling or skiing this activity tracker will accommodate your training requirements.

 This doesn’t detract from its great running features where the device excels itself.